 Generating this prompt is easy.
 It takes 10 seconds.
 But managing the execution?
 That is where 90% of founders quit.

+This was the first bottleneck that made me build FlipAEO.com.
 Instead of wrestling with prompts, copying tables, and living in spreadsheets, FlipAEO’s “Map” feature scans your URL and auto-generates this exact 30-day authority plan in one click.
 It builds the strategy natively inside a content calendar, ready to execute, with zero prompt engineering required.

-Phase 2- Building the Foundation (The 5 Core Pillars)
+Phase 2: Building the Foundation (The 5 Core Pillars)

 The line between SEO and AEO no longer exists.
 Google’s recent Core Updates and the rollout of AI Overviews proved that Google is fundamentally functioning as an Answer Engine now.
+Both traditional search algorithms and LLMs are looking for the exact same signals: Topical Authority, Data Structure, and Information Gain.

-To build the topical authority, you do not need to write 100 massive, 3,000-word guides.
-You only need 5 High-Quality Pillar Articles.
 Think of your site architecture like a wheel.
 The 30-day topical map you just built?
 Those are the “spokes.”
 These 5 pillars are the “hubs.”
 I write these manually (with AI assistance), and I structure them specifically to trigger both Google’s ranking algorithm and AI citations.

 How to Format for Modern Search (Google + AI Engines)

 Traditional keyword density is dead.
-Google’s Knowledge Graph and AI RAG (Retrieval-Augmented Generation) models care about how your data is structured.
+Google’s Knowledge Graph and AI RAG models care about how your data is structured.
+Here is how you format a Pillar Page to win the Google Featured Snippet and the AI citation:

 - The “Answer-First” Introduction: Do not bury the lead.
 If the article is “Why does my pour-over taste sour?”, the first sentence must be: “Your pour-over tastes sour because of under-extraction, typically caused by a grind size that is too coarse or water that is too cold.”
 Give Google the exact snippet it needs for page one.